Polymers, plastics, and polyvinyl chloride used in electric wires are called "insulators" that do not conduct electricity.

 Dielectric materials are also used in capacitors, but electricity does not directly pass through the dielectric.
 Therefore, the dielectrics are categorized into insulators.
 However, the dielectrics have a property of passing high-frequency AC currents with an impedance (resistance).

-The dielectric material will get polarized when sandwiched between positive and negative electrodes.
+The dielectric material becomes polarized when sandwiched between positive and negative electrodes.
 Dielectric polarization occurs when an electric field is applied.
 An alignment of positive and negative charges takes place at the molecular level, resulting in polarization corresponding to positive and negative electricity.

 The polarized dielectrics have the property of attracting electrons onto the electrodes.
-The polarization prevents some of the electricity (electrons) from leaving the electrodes of the capacitor, which causes it to store electricity.
+The polarization prevents some of the electricity (electrons) from leaving the electrodes of the capacitor, which enables it to store electrical energy.
 In AC circuit, as the frequency increases, the positive and negative charges on both poles of the capacitor are frequently switched, and some of the electricity that cannot leave the capacitor electrodes resists the switching, which becomes the impedance.

 While dielectrics are categorized into insulators, they can store electricity and provide electrical resistance in AC circuits.